 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–17 Edition, Medical Records and Health Information Technicians, on the internet at https://www.bls.gov/ooh/healthcare/medical-records-and-health-information-technicians.htm.

 Tuition & Fees

-The total price for the Brighton College Medical Records Specialist program is $5,120.
+The total price for the Brighton College Medical Records Technician program is $4,445.

 Specialized Career Course

-Before graduation you will take a course that focuses on career information and prepares you for your job search.
-Learn important skills such as networking, career management and building interpersonal relationships.
+All Brighton College, students have the option of taking our Career Exploration course, which focuses on preparing you for your job search.
+Learn important skills such as networking, career management, resume building, interview preparation, and building interpersonal relationships.